biw/enwrap/README.md

 Unlike other libraries, Enwrap does not require you to learn a new, dramatically different syntax; most TypeScript developers will feel right at home after a few minutes.

+> [!IMPORTANT]
+> Although Enwrap is currently in multiple production codebases, Enwrap still has a few rough edges where the library has overly strict types.
+If you hit a rough edge or something feels more complicated to do than you think it should, please open a ticket!

 ## Installation

 ```bash